 How can a recipient request a waiver from the Buy America Requirement?

-When necessary, recipients may apply for, and DOE may grant, a waiver from the Buy America Requirement.
-Requests to waive the application of the Buy America Requirement must be submitted in writing to DOE, and in accordance with the terms and conditions of the award.
+When necessary, prime recipients may apply for, and DOE may grant, a project-specific waiver from the Buy America Requirement.
+Requests to waive the application of the Buy America Requirement must be submitted by the prime recipient in writing to DOE, and in accordance with the terms and conditions of the award.
 DOE may request, and the recipient must provide, additional information for consideration of a submitted wavier.
 Waiver requests are subject to review by DOE and the Office of Management and Budget (OMB), as well as a public comment period of no less than 15 calendar days.
 Recipient’s waiver requests will be made publicly available on DOE’s and OMB’s websites.
 DOE may reject or grant waivers in whole or in part depending on its review, analysis, and/or feedback from OMB or the public.
-DOEs final determination regarding approval or rejection of the waiver request may not be appealed.
+DOEs final determination regarding approval or rejection of the recipient’s waiver request may not be appealed.
 Waiver requests may take up to 90 calendar days to process.

 - See Guidance on Submission of a DOE Buy America Requirement Waiver Request to learn more.